Mulching 101: Best Practices & Benefits for Commercial Landscaping

 Key benefits include:

-• Moisture retention, which lowers irrigation demands and supports plant health
+- Moisture retention, which lowers irrigation demands and supports plant health

-• Weed suppression, reducing the need for herbicide applications
+- Weed suppression, reducing the need for herbicide applications

-• Root insulation, protecting plants from extreme temperatures
+- Root insulation, protecting plants from extreme temperatures

-• Erosion control, especially in exposed or high-traffic areas
+- Erosion control, especially in exposed or high-traffic areas

-• Improved soil structure when using organic mulch types
+- Improved soil structure when using organic mulch types

-• Enhanced appearance, giving your landscape clean, uniform lines
+- Enhanced appearance, giving your landscape clean, uniform lines

-Choosing the Best Mulch for Commercial Landscaping
+Choosing the Best Mulch for Commercial Landscapes

-Organic vs. Inorganic Mulch: What’s the Difference?
+Organic vs. Inorganic Mulch: Pros and Cons

 Understanding organic vs inorganic mulch is key for large-scale landscaping decisions.
 Organic mulch includes natural materials that break down over time, such as leaves, straw, and shredded bark.
 These improve soil health by adding nutrients, supporting beneficial microbes, and retaining moisture.

-Best Practices for Mulching Commercial Properties
+Mulching Best Practices for Commercial Properties

-• Apply mulch at a depth of 2–4 inches to allow air and water flow while suppressing weeds
+- Apply mulch at a depth of 2–4 inches to allow air and water flow while suppressing weeds

-• Avoid piling mulch against tree trunks or plant bases
+- Avoid piling mulch against tree trunks or plant bases

-• Break up old mulch before applying new layers
+- Break up old mulch before applying new layers

-• Monitor moisture retention after rainfall or watering
+- Monitor moisture retention after rainfall or watering

-How Often Should Mulch Be Reapplied?
+How Deep Should Mulch Be Applied?

 Smart Mulching for Sustainability and Water Efficiency